ffang0224/ppds-team-5/README.md

 ## API

-Our application provides API endpoints to manage users, reviews, playlists, and restaurants in the database.
+Our application provides API endpoints to manage users, reviews, playlists, restaurants, and achievements in the database.
 These endpoints allow adding new entries, updating existing ones, deleting entries, and retrieving information for all entities.
 Below are the key actions supported for each entity:

 - **GET**: Retrieves an entry or lists all entries in the specified collection.